-Strategies for designing ARMCI interfaces on various networks have always been based on benchmark performance and user (Global Arrays, Co-Array Fortran, etc) requirements.
-Therefore the challenges are different for Message size profile for DFT various systems [17-20, 25].
+Strategies for designing ARMCI interfaces on various networks have always been based on benchmark performance and user (GA, CAF, etc) requirements.
+Therefore the challenges are different for various systems [21,22,24,26,33].
 The size of targeted systems for earlier efforts was hundreds or thousands of cores at the most.
 Issues like memory usage for connection setup and duplication of this between the message passing library and ARMCI were not considered as bottlenecks due to the small number of processing cores.
 Design decisions were focused on performance of each individual functionality and microbenchmarks.